Corrosion667/assistant-bot/README.md

 + ***Assistant bot*** facilitates the work of the first line of support by answering frequently asked questions in the chat using **DialogFlow** technology from Google.
 + It supports **Russian** and **English** languages and can be deployed in **Telegram** and **Vkontakte**.
++ In Telegram bot replies to unrecognised messages with a phrase-plug, because there is no system of administrators in TG as in VK.
+In Vkontakte bot doesn't reply to unrecognised messages.
-+ Bot will also send notification to admin user if unrecognised message received, to let human take control of the dialogue with the client.
-In case of error, notification will be also sent.
++ Bot will also send notification to admin user if unrecognised message received to let human take control of the dialogue with the client or improve bot's vocabulary.
++ In case of error, notification will be also sent.

 ## Deployment